Annabanana80/PageofCalculators/README.md

 # PageofCalculators
 Welcome to my Page of Calculators!

 On this page, you will find a simple calculator.
-It works and take double digits.
-I am in the process of making the decimal work.
+It works and take double digits and now takes decimals.
+As of now, the screen shows "undefined" but I am working to fix that.

 Other possible calculators that might be on this page are: